gthuo/vue-auth/docs/BeginnersGuide.md

 ### HTTP Driver

-This module has the most issues as two main plugins are commonly used `axios` and `vue-router`.
+This module has the most issues as two main plugins are commonly used `axios` and `vue-resource`.

 It's vital to realize that the object being passed into any method like `login` or `register` is the object that will be directly passed into these plugins.